Gifting money to grandchildren

 How much can I give away tax-free to my children, compared to my grandchildren?

-Also, as a grandparent you can’t open a savings account for your grandchild – that must be done by the child’s parent or legal guardian.
-But there’s nothing to stop a grandparent from contributing to that savings account once it’s open.
+Also, as a grandparent, you can’t open a savings account or pension for your grandchild – that must be done by the child’s parent or legal guardian.
+But there’s nothing to stop a grandparent from contributing to a savings account or pension, once it’s open.

 What is life insurance in trust and how can it help me avoid paying too much inheritance tax?